ElliotBruhl/CequalsCompiler/ReadME.md

   -'#' denotes a comment and the rest of the line will be ignored -Token Types:
     0: identifiers - all alphanumeric strings, except keywords, that begin with a letter and continue until non-alphanumeric char encountered.
     1: numbers - positive or negative numbers.
-Positive or negative signs must immediately precede a number (no whitespace between) if present. (no sign defaults to positive).
+Positive or negative signs must immediately precede a number if present. over/underflow are undefined behavior.
     2: operators - all symbols included in language:
       +: add
       -: subtract